Dhruv3872/clock/readme.md

 ### Changes introduced in this commit:

-1. Added a 'TimezoneList' custom component to show the list of time zones fetched from the TimeAPI.
-Then I used the component by importing it into the 'SearchScreen' component.
-2. Added a Modal at the root of the app to show the search screen when the + button is clicked from the home screen.
+1. Put components in their respective screen component folders.
+This will not affect
+   the components which will be used on different screens if any.
+We will keep them in
+   the 'components' folder.
+1. Created 'TimeList' component using FlatList and Added it in the HomeScreen component to show a list of
+   timezones chosen by the customer.
+Later, we will call TimeAPI to obtain the date and time
+   values for these timezones and display them in place of the timezones.